✽ Know Before You Go ✽

 -

 We offer cooler carrier tubes for coolers up to 50 qt.
 These are the carriers only and you must bring your own cooler.
 Adult beverages are allowed but NO GLASS please.
-For just $5 each add a cooler carrier to your reservation when you check out or get one when you check in.
+For only $20 each add a cooler carrier to your reservation when you check out or get one when you check in.

 -